Skip to main content

 Abstract

-Recent sub-ice topography investigations have imaged with greatly improved detail a set of enigmatic low-elevation V-shaped basins hidden beneath a very large sector of the East Antarctic Ice Sheet.
-Here we show that these basins form a semi-continental sized fan shaped physiographic unit which radiates from a pin point near the South Pole and name it the East Antarctic Fan-shaped Basin Province.
-By jointly interpreting sub-ice topography and geophysical data, we demonstrate that the fan-like landscape originated from a distributed intraplate rotational extension before Gondwana breakup which had three continental-scale consequences. i) Laterally, to the west, it caused compression and the consequent uplift of the Gamburtsev Mountains. ii) To the east, the northernmost Transantarctic Mountains segment was rotated clockwise of ~20° overriding the West Antarctic Rift System’s hot lithosphere, causing segmentation of the mountain chain into three blocks and their differential uplift due to thermal buoyancy. iii) To the North, the transcurrent edge of the fan formed the lithospheric weakness that controlled the break-up of Gondwana by driving the propagation of Antarctica/Australia separation and shaping the resulting semi-circular passive continental margins.
-These processes have substantially influenced the present-day East Antarctica sub-ice landscape and the evolution of the overlying ice-sheet.
+Recent sub-ice topography investigations have imaged with greatly improved detail a set of low-elevation V- shaped basins hidden beneath a very large sector of the East Antarctic Ice Sheet.
+Here we jointly interpret sub-ice topography and geophysical data and show that these basins form a semi-continental sized fan shaped physiographic unit which radiates from a focal point near the South Pole.
+We name this the East Antarctic Fan-shaped Basin Province.
+We propose the fan-like landscape to be the product of distributed intraplate rotational extension prior to Gondwana breakup, with three continental-scale consequences.
+Laterally, to the west, it caused compression and the consequent uplift of the Gamburtsev Mountains.
+To the east, the northernmost Transantarctic Mountains segment was rotated clockwise of ~20° overriding the West Antarctic Rift System’s hot lithosphere, causing segmentation of the mountain chain into three blocks and their differential uplift due to thermal buoyancy.
+To the North, the transcurrent edge of the fan formed the lithospheric weakness that controlled the break-up of Gondwana by driving the propagation of Antarctica/Australia separation and shaping the resulting semi-circular passive continental margins.
+These processes have influenced the present-day East Antarctica sub-ice landscape and the evolution of the overlying ice-sheet, including the development of glacial troughs and outlet glaciers.

 DOI